No-Regret Gaussian Process Optimization of Time-Varying Functions: Problem setting

 \subsubsection{Lower bounds}

 We now complement the upper bound analysis with minimax lower bounds under the pure bandit feedback.
 These lower bounds quantify the inherent difficulty of tracking a time-varying function and highlight regimes where additional information is necessary.
-Given a time horizon~$T$, we consider the optimization of a function~$f_T = f(.,T) : \Dset \to \mathbb{R} \in \mathcal{F}_k(B)$, where~$\mathcal{F}_k(B)$ is the RKHS norm ball of the SE kernel~$k$ and of radius~$B$.
+Given a time horizon~$T$, we consider the optimization of a function~$f_T = f(.,T) : \Dset \to \mathbb{R}$, such that $f_T \in \mathcal{F}_k(B) \text{ a.s.}$, where~$\mathcal{F}_k(B)$ is the RKHS norm ball of the SE kernel~$k$ and of radius~$B$.
 We assume that the observations follow the time-dependent noise model~\eqref{Eq:TVModel}.
 For this class of problems, an \emph{algorithm}~$\pi$ is any sequential decision rule that at each time~$t$ selects the next query~$x_t\in\Dset$.
 The expected cumulative regret of~$\pi$ under target~$f_T$ is~$\mathbb{E}_{f_T}[R_T(\pi)]$, and lower bounds are stated in the minimax sense~($\underset{\pi}{\min\,}\underset{f_T}{\max \,}\mathbb{E}_{f_T}[R_T(\pi)]$).
 Let us define the cumulative variance at horizon~$T$ as

 Intuitively, $V_T$ captures the total uncertainty injected into past observations when estimating the current function~$f_T$.
-As~$\alpha$ increases, past observations become progressively less informative, making online optimization fundamentally harder.
-Using the extension of Scarlett and Iwazaki et al.~\cite{scarlett2017lower, iwazaki2025improved} to heteroscedastic noise, the following result holds.
+As~$\alpha$ increases, past observations become less informative, making online optimization harder.
+Using Corollary~6.1 from~\cite{iwazaki2025improved}, which extends the lower regret bound of~\cite{scarlett2017lower} to heteroscedastic noise, the following result holds.